cockroachdb/docs/v19.1/cost-based-optimizer.md

 1. Have an [enterprise license](enterprise-licensing.html).
 2. Determine which data consists of reference tables that are rarely updated (such as postal codes) and can therefore be easily replicated to different regions.
-3. Create multiple indexes on the reference tables.
-Note that the indexes need to include (in key or using [`STORED`](create-index.html#store-columns)) the columns that you wish to query.
+3. Create multiple [secondary indexes](indexes.html) on the reference tables. **Note that these indexes must include (in key or using [`STORED`](create-index.html#store-columns)) *every* column that you wish to query**.
+For example, if you run `SELECT * from db.table` and not every column of `db.table` is in the set of secondary indexes you created, the optimizer will have no choice but to fall back to the primary index.
 4. Create [replication zones](configure-replication-zones.html) for each index.

 With the above pieces in place, the optimizer will automatically choose the index nearest the gateway node that is planning the query.